-Clay masks can be good to tighten skin and help alleviate oil, but like anything, use in moderation.
+Clay masks can be good to tighten skin and help alleviate oil, but like anything else, should be used in moderation.
 You don’t want to over-dry your skin.
-In addition, if notice you have oily skin on select areas, such as forehead or nose, then apply the clay mask on those areas alone and not you’re entire face.
+In addition, if you notice you have oily skin in certain areas, such as the forehead or nose, then apply the clay mask to those areas alone and not your entire face.

-If you’re watching what goes in your body and on your skin and still notice you're skin is too oily, it's recommended to see your dermatologist or medical provider for a check-up.
+If you’re watching what goes in your body and on your skin and still notice you're skin is too oily, it's recommended that you see your dermatologist or medical provider for a check-up.
 There may be an underlying issue that can only be determined through examination or blood work.

 [Editor’s Note: When looking at facial scrubs, it’s important to find products that are natural and gentle, but still cleanse.
-Scarology’s Natural Fruit Exfoliator is just that.
+Scarology's Fruit Acid Exfoliator is just that.
 It’s gentle enough to use every day, but cleans skin and pores.
-If your oily skin has led to acne, and you’re acne has produced scarring, it’s not too late to take care of those acne scars.
-Scarology’s Ultimate Scar Fade Treatment System can be used on new or old scars.
+If your oily skin has led to acne, and your acne has produced scarring, it’s not too late to take care of those acne scars.
+Scarology's 3-Step System can be used on new or old scars.
 The innovative 3-step process has revolutionized home scar removal treatments.
 It includes a scar fading cream that helps improve the overall appearance, color and texture of scars and stretch marks, making them less noticeable.
 The complete kit also includes a daily fruit exfoliator gel and silicone scar sheets that have shown to soften, flatten, fade and smooth out scars.
 Doctor formulated.
 Clinically proven.
 Safe.
 Effective.]